A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: Abstract

 \section{Abstract}

-In this paper we consider a simple cooperative network consisting of a source, a destination and a cluster of decode-and-forward half-duplex relays.
-At each time-slot, the source and (possibly) one of the relays transmit a packet to another relay and the destination, respectively, resulting in inter-relay interference (IRI).
-In this work, with the aid of buffers at the relays, we mitigate the detrimental effect of IRI through interference cancellation.
-More specifically, we propose the min-power scheme that minimizes the total energy expenditure per time slot under an IRI cancellation scheme.
-Apart from minimizing the energy expenditure, the min-power selection scheme, also provides better throughput and lower outage probability than existing works in the literature.
+In this paper, we present a relaying scheme which combines the spectral efficiency of successive opportunistic relaying with the robustness of single-link selection.
+More specifically, we propose the $\minpow$ scheme that minimizes the total energy expenditure per time slot under an inter-relay interference (IRI) cancellation scheme.
 It is the first time that interference cancellation is combined with buffer-aided relays and power adaptation to mitigate the IRI and minimize the energy expenditure.
-The new relay selection policy is analyzed in terms of outage probability and diversity, by modeling the evolution of the relay buffers as a Markov Chain (MC).
-We construct the state transition matrix of the MC, and hence obtain the steady state with which we can characterize the outage probability.
-The proposed scheme outperforms relevant state-of-the-art relay selection schemes in terms of throughput, diversity and energy efficiency, as demonstrated via examples.
+The new relay selection policy is analyzed in terms of outage probability and diversity by modeling the evolution of the relay buffers as a Markov Chain.
+We construct the state transition matrix of the Markov Chain and obtain its stationary distribution, which in turn, yields the outage probability.
+The proposed scheme outperforms relevant state-of-the-art relay selection schemes in terms of throughput, diversity and energy efficiency, as demonstrated via representative numerical examples.